Skip to content

 project description

-Finally, the completed report will be used as part of a funding application package, most likely through the Missouri DNR State Revolving Fund, to help the city acquire the funding necessary to complete final design and construction of the proposed project.
-The report is anticipated to be complete by mid-2025.
+Finally, the completed engineering report was used as part of a funding application package through the Missouri DNR State Revolving Fund, to help the city acquire the funding necessary to complete final design and construction of the proposed project.
+The report was completed in late 2025 and was submitted in early 2026 to the Missouri Department of Natural Resources for consideration for inclusion in the 2026 Intended Use Plan.

 See what we can do for you